kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/administration/user_settings/user_ssh_key_agent/_index.en.md

 **Note:**
 During the user cluster creation steps(at the second step), the users have the possibility to add a user ssh key and it is not affected by the agent, whether it was deployed or not.

+### User SSH Key Agent Migration
+Starting from KKP 2.16.0 on-wards, it was made possible to enable and disable the user ssh key agent during cluster creation.
+Users can enable the agent in KKP dashboard as it is mentioned above, or by enabling the newly added `enableUserSSHKeyAgent: true` in the cluster spec.
+For user clusters which were created using KKP 2.15.x and earlier, this has introduced an issue, due to the absence of that field.
+User ssh key agent is enabled by default if that field is missing.
+However, this wasn't visible in the dashboard.
+To display the agent as enabled in user clusters dashboard created prior KKP 2.16.0, users should add the `enableUserSSHKeyAgent: true` field to the cluster spec manually.